 - Jump jet locomotor.
 Used by Jumpjet VehicleTypes and InfantryTypes.
 Useable (and used) by VehicleTypes in Red Alert 2.
 In Tiberian Sun, if applied to a vehicle, this makes the object in question immune to direct-hit damage when in the air (although line damage from railguns still seems to damage such vehicles).

 - Used by ships.
-This causes them to "tilt" when destroyed.
-Although any VehicleType can be made to sink if it weighs more than ShipSinkingWeight, no matter what Locomotor it uses.
+Once thought to cause them to "tilt" when destroyed, but that is false.
+Any VehicleType can be made to sink if it weighs more than ShipSinkingWeight, no matter what Locomotor it uses.
 Even the Amphibious Transports using Hover locomotion will "tilt"/sink if they weigh enough.

 - Used by Spawned Missiles (V3, Dreadnought, Boomer).
 Giving this to a buildable item from AircraftTypes will turn it into such a missile, and once targeted, it won't accept other orders, and hit the target kamikaze-style.